Build a PHP chatbot in 10 minutes#chatbots

 First login to Facebook and create a Facebook page.
-The page doesn’t need to be public.
-Choose the settings that fits best your bot, but for testing it is not important.
+The page doesn't need to be public.
+Choose the settings that fit best your bot, but for testing, it is not essential.

 Go to the developer's app page.
 Click "Add a New App" and fill the basic app fields.

 On the "Product Setup" page choose Messenger and click "Get Started."

 Now we need to create a token to give our app access to our Facebook page.
 Select the created page, grant permissions and copy the generated token.
 We need that one later.